sparkbox/standard/software/apache/README.md

       SetHandler application/x-httpd-php
     </FilesMatch>

+### PHP Switcher Script

+    $ curl -L https://gist.githubusercontent.com/rhukster/f4c04f1bf59e0b74e335ee5d186a98e2/raw > /usr/local/bin/sphp
+    $ chmod +x /usr/local/bin/sphp

+Test PHP switcher by running

+    $ sphp 7.0

+This should uncomment out the php 7.0 `LoadModule` line in `/usr/local/etc/httpd/httpd.conf` and make your shell's `php -v` report 7.0.*
 ### Vhosts and the Hosts File

-Using Apache 2.4  you should be able to add vhosts using the vhost directory.
+Using Apache 2.4  you should be able to add vhosts using the `vhost` directory.

 In your local apache `/usr/local/etc/httpd/` directory run the following commands.